 - 2 Mini Babybel Sharp Original cut into small chunks

-Add the cucumber, chickpeas, and cheese.
-Toss to coat everything.
+- Add the cucumber, chickpeas, and cheese.
+Toss to coat everything.1 cucumber cut in chunks, 1 can of chickpeas drained and rinsed

 - Of course, you could use any cheese you like but the sharp is what goes great with the cherries.
 When I originally posted this recipe I was working with Laughing Cow, hence the name brand product placement.